AntkiewiczGrzegorz1997/Detection_of_Suicide_Ideations/README.md

 ### Data and Model availability

-To obtain the access to the pre-trained PsychBERTs, fine-tuned BERT models as well as scraped data from Reddit contact antkiewg@hu-berlin.de
+To obtain the access to the pre-trained PsychBERTs, fine-tuned BERT models as well as scraped data from Reddit contact antkiewg@hu-berlin.de.

 The SMHD, RSDD datasets used in the study are highly confidential and cannot be shared.
 The Aladag Dataset can by acquiered by contacting the author of the paper https://www.jmir.org/2018/6/e215/.
 The RCSD dataset can be downloaded at https://zenodo.org/record/2667859#.YrXLZuxBxhE.